QuicksandDesignStudio/junglesounds/src/api-app/readme.md

 - data/sample_audio is the sample audio folder - in prod it will be S3
 - data/predict_audio is the audio folder which users have sent for prediction.
 This is not done yet

+# Web
+ All the web is defined inside the  `controller - application.py`.
+All the static files for the standard web - say images and js are in static folder.
+All the html templates are in templates folder

+ On dev the web is at http://localhost:5000/

 # API